 HR Analytics Use Cases And Key Benefits

-People analytics is crucial to business success and any future strategy, and the responsibility upon HR is to emerge as a strategic center of excellence within modern organizations.
-A recent Deloitte survey found that 75% of companies believe that using people analytics is essential.
-However, only 8% believe that their organization is strong in this area.
+As such, people analytics is crucial to business success and any future strategy, and the responsibility upon HR is to emerge as a strategic center of excellence within modern organizations.

 HR analytics tools can provide evidence-based insight into fundamental questions in areas related to making better hiring decisions, reducing employee attrition and increasing employee engagement among others.